 This week’s photo challenge comes from Tina.
 She has encouraged us to depict something that evokes nostalgia.
 For my offering, I have chosen to highlight a few photos taken at Lauriston Castle in Edinburgh, Scotland.

 Seriously.
 Mr. C and I didn’t realize just how imposing a structure Tantallon was until we had parked the car and made the walk toward the castle grounds.
 The closer we got, the more Tantallon grew.
 And grew.
 And grew!
 By the time we had reached the building, it’s safe to say we were both quite dumbfounded by the formidable fortress staring back at us.

+Hi friends.
+What’s new with you?
 The countdown to our next Scottish adventure is officially ON!
-The light at the end of a very long tunnel is finally shining through and the long wait is almost over.
+The light at the end of a very long tunnel is finally shining through, and the long wait is almost over.
 I am more excited than I can say.
 Oh, what wonderful new things I will have to share with you soon!

-Today we are going to make a quick stop in the small coastal village of Aberlady, Scotland to visit Aberlady Parish Church.
-Aberlady is located about 17 miles to the northeast of Edinburgh in the council area of East Lothian – a very fine part of the country indeed.
+Today we are going to make a quick stop in the small coastal village of Aberlady, Scotland, to visit Aberlady Parish Church.
+Aberlady is located about 17 miles to the northeast of Edinburgh in the council area of East Lothian.

-In my last blog post, I wrote about Lindisfarne Castle which sits on the religiously significant Holy Island.
-What a coincidence that today I learned that the community of Aberlady was once on the pilgrim route between the monasteries on Holy Island and the Isle of Iona!
-In fact, in 1863 a fragment of an ancient Celtic or Anglo-Saxon cross was discovered in a garden area next to the church.
-The carvings on the cross were found to be similar to artwork in the Lindisfarne Gospels, which now reside in the British Library in London.
+In my last blog post, I wrote about Lindisfarne Castle, which sits on the religiously significant Holy Island.
+By coincidence, today I learned that the community of Aberlady was once on the pilgrim route between the monasteries on Holy Island and the Isle of Iona!
+In fact, in 1863, a fragment of an ancient Celtic or Anglo-Saxon cross was discovered in a garden area next to the church.
+The carvings on the cross are similar to the artwork in the Lindisfarne Gospels, which now reside in the British Library in London.
 How magnificent!